terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/path-query.md

 TerminusDB allows *regular path expressions* as a way to describe multihop searches in a concise fashion.
-When you need to follow a link repeatedly for shortest path queries, or to find all linked documents meeting some specification you can often use a *path query*.
+When you need to follow a link repeatedly for shortest path queries or to find all linked documents meeting some specification you can often use a *path query*.

 The syntax of path expressions, for expressions `A`, `B` and fields `F` is as follows: